Pregnancy and Childbirth

 • A combined spinal-epidural (CSE) block is when you get both a spinal block and an epidural.

 Local anesthesia: This type of treatment numbs specific areas, such as the uterus, vagina, or abdomen.
-It can be used if you’re having a vaginal birth or C-section.
 One example is a pudendal block, which helps numb the area around your vagina and anus.
-This form of medicine is done right before delivery.
+You receive this form of medicine right before delivery if you’re having a vaginal birth or C-section.

 General anesthesia: This type of treatment affects the nerves in your whole body.
 You won’t have any pain because it puts you to sleep.
-It primarily is used in emergency c-sections when there is a medical issue with you and/or your baby.
+A doctor would primarily use this in emergency c-sections when there is a medical issue with you and/or your baby.

 Analgesics are opioids (narcotics) that help reduce pain.
 They can be given locally or regionally through a shot or IV (intravenous).
 This pain medicine can produce side effects, such as making you tired, nauseated, or light-headed.